International Chinese Language Teachers (Confucius Institute) Scholarships

 How to apply

-The application process has changed for the 2020 Confucius Institute Scholarship.
+The application process has changed from 2020 onwards.
 Please follow these instructions carefully.

 - Applicants should register here and under the applicant login box in the left-hand corner, click “注册”.